 Reclaiming English Language Arts Methods Courses: Critical Issues and Challenges for Teacher Educators in Top-Down Times.
 With Jory Brass.
 An edited collection of essays about leading approaches to preparing elementary and secondary English Language Arts teachers at universities across the country in ways that respond to new understandings of literacies and changes in student populations, technologies, and educational policies.
 ROUTLEDGE, 2015 .

 Teaching to Exceed the English Language Arts Common Core State Standards: A Literacy Practices Approach for 6-12 Classrooms with Richard Beach and Amanda Thein.
 Theory, approaches, and strategy for meaningful standards integration emphasizing teacher decision-making and student literacy practices.
-ROUTLEDGE.
-Forthcoming, 2012.
+ROUTLEDGE, 2012.

 Teaching the Literature of Today’s Middle East.
 Addresses teaching contemporary Arabic, Turkish, and Iranian literature, film, and political, historical and cultural materials in college and secondary schools.
 Includes chapters on teaching about Islam, the causes of the Arab Spring, the experience of women in the Middle East, the history of European and American involvement in the region (including the Afghan and Iraq Wars), and the Israel-Palestinian conflict.
 Chapters also address the literature of Muslim and Middle Eastern immigrants in the West, teaching Muslim students, and connecting the British and American canon to the Middle East.
 ROUTLEDGE, 2012.